dhh1128/codecraft.co/how-sutters-wrong-about-const-in-cpp-11.md

       My original beef with Sutter's claim was that it ignored all the semantics of const within the context of a single thread.
 Those semantics are important, and they remain useful and unchanged in C++ 11.

       Since writing the post, I've also had various commenters point out another problem with Sutter's assertion.
-They note that constness in one scope doesn't guarantee constness in all other scopes--and a single writer in a non-const context throws all guarantees about thread safety and race conditions out the window.
+They note that constness in one scope doesn't guarantee constness in all other scopes &mdash; and a single writer in a non-const context throws all guarantees about thread safety and race conditions out the window.
 For that reason, I won't disagree if you say that effectively, we still have a squishy definition of const, and one that's not as tied to thread safety as Sutter claimed.
 But I also think Sutter is correct that our guarantee is stronger than it used to be.

       Re.
-Foo.GetValue() -- I wouldn't decide to qualify the method as const based on whether it does something expensive; I'd still go back to the tried and true "is the state of the object observably different after calling the method" question.
+Foo.GetValue() &mdash; I wouldn't decide to qualify the method as const based on whether it does something expensive; I'd still go back to the tried and true "is the state of the object observably different after calling the method" question.
 I know that's a C++98 mindset, but Sutter didn't move the needle for me.
   - author: Jam
     date: 2013-12-19 10:40:35
     comment: |